marcinkuzminski/rhodecode/docs/setup.rst

     lang=en
     cache_dir = %(here)s/data

 To not have the statics served by the application.
+And improve speed.

 Other configuration files